doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 azurerm_virtual_machine_extension.vm_mssql_win_postdeploy_script (vmext&#x2011;mssqlwin1&#x2011;postdeploy&#x2011;script) | Uploads [configure&#x2011;mssql.ps1](./configure-mssql.ps1) and [sql&#x2011;startup.ps1](./sql-startup.ps1) to *azurerm_windows_virtual_machine.vm_mssql_win* and executes [configure&#x2011;mssql.ps1](./configure-mssql.ps1) using the [Custom Script Extension for Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows).

 * Guest OS: Windows Server 2019 Datacenter.
 * By default the [patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByOS` rather than `AutomaticByPlatform`.
-This is intentional in case the user wishes to use the [SQL Server IaaS Agent extension](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management?tabs=azure-powershell) for patching Windows Server and SQL Server.
+This is intentional in case the user wishes to use the [SQL Server IaaS Agent extension](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management?tabs=azure-powershell) for patching both Windows Server and SQL Server.
-* *admin_username* and *admin_password* are configured using key vault secrets *data.azurerm_key_vault_secret.adminpassword* and *data.azurerm_key_vault_secret.adminuser*.
+* *admin_username* and *admin_password* are configured using key vault secrets *adminuser* and *adminpassword*.
-* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [MssqlVmConfig.ps1](./MssqlVmConfig.ps1).
+* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [MssqlVmConfig.ps1](../terraform-azurerm-vnet-shared/MssqlVmConfig.ps1).
   * The default SQL Server instance is configured to support [mixed mode authentication](https://docs.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode).
 This is to facilitate post-installation configuration of the default instance before the virtual machine is domain joined, and can be reconfigured to Windows authentication mode if required.
-    * The builtin *sa* account is enabled and the password is configured using *data.azurerm_key_vault_secret.adminpassword*.
+    * The builtin *sa* account is enabled and the password is configured using *adminpassword* key vault secret.
     * The *LoginMode* registry key is modified to support mixed mode authentication.
   * The virtual machine is domain joined.
   * The [Windows Firewall](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security#overview-of-windows-defender-firewall-with-advanced-security) is [Configured to Allow SQL Server Access](https://docs.microsoft.com/en-us/sql/sql-server/install/configure-the-windows-firewall-to-allow-sql-server-access).
 A new firewall rule is created that allows inbound traffic over port 1433.